🎧 My Podcast Addiction

 Smashing Podcast

 An interview show from your friends at Smashing Magazine.
-Drew McLellan talks to design and development experts about their work on the web, as well as catching you up with the latest news and articles at Smashing Magazine.
+Drew McLellan and Vitaly Friedman talk to design and development experts about their work on the web, as well as catching you up with the latest news and articles at Smashing Magazine.
 Suitable for cats.

 Software Engineering Daily